bentoml/BentoML/docs/source/quickstarts/deploy-a-large-language-model-with-openllm-and-bentoml.rst

 Here is a breakdown of this ``service.py`` file.

-- ``openllm.LLM()``: Creates a LLM abstraction object that allows easy to use APIs for streaming text with optimization built-in.
-It supports a variety of architectures (See `openllm models` for more information).
-                     `openllm.LLM` builts on top of a :doc:`bentoml.Runner </concepts/runner>` for this LLM.
+- ``openllm.LLM()``: Creates an LLM abstraction object that allows easy to use APIs for streaming text with optimization built-in.
+It supports a variety of architectures (See `openllm models` for more information). ``openllm.LLM`` is built on top of a :doc:`bentoml.Runner </concepts/runner>` for this LLM.
 - ``bentoml.Service()``: Creates a BentoML Service named ``llm-mistral-service`` and turns the aforementioned `llm.runner` into a `bentoml.Service`.
 - ``@svc.api()``: Defines an API endpoint for the BentoML Service that takes a text input and outputs a text.
 The endpoint’s functionality is defined in the ``generate()`` function: it takes in a string of text, runs it through the model to generate an answer, and returns the generated text.
 It both supports streaming and one-shot generation.

 Use ``bentoml serve`` to start the Service.